By Tim Alberta

 "American Carnage: On the Front Lines of the Republican Civil War and the Rise of President Trump"

-No. 2 New York Times Best-Seller
+Debuted at No. 2 on the New York Times bestseller list

 Politico Magazine’s chief political correspondent provides a rollicking insider’s look at the making of the modern Republican Party—how a decade of cultural upheaval, populist outrage, and ideological warfare made the GOP vulnerable to a hostile takeover from the unlikeliest of insurgents: Donald J. Trump.